statuser/AdvancedAnalytics/MacSetup.md

 # Opening the project in Visual Studio Code

  In Visual Studio select File> Open Folder or type  `⌘+⇧+P File: Open Folder`.
-Navigate to the CSDahboard Folder and click Open.
+Navigate to the CSDashboard Folder and click Open.